phn/pytpm/doc/index.rst

-:doc:`overview` gives a description of the usage of the library. :doc:`tpm` gives a brief description of the TPM library; read the :download:`TPM manual <TPM/tpm.pdf>` (PDF file; also included with source) for detailed information on TPM.
-The :doc:`reference` section describes all the facilities of the TPM library that are exposed by PyTPM.
+:doc:`overview` gives a description of the usage of the library. :doc:`tpm` gives a brief description of the TPM library; read the :download:`TPM manual <TPM/tpm.pdf>` (PDF file; also included with source) for detailed information on TPM. :doc:`astrometry` has some pointers on data sources and documents for learning about concepts in astrometry. :doc:`reference` section describes all the facilities of the TPM library that are exposed by PyTPM.

 .. toctree::
    :maxdepth: 2